How to Easily Sort MongoDB Documents by Multiple Fields

 rebounds: 12 }

-Example 2: Sort by Multiple Fields in MongoDB (Descending)
+Example 2: Sorting by Multiple Fields in Pure Descending Order

 We can use the following code to sort the documents in the teams collection first by “points” descending and then by “rebounds” descending: